Hélder Câmara: Legacy and honors

-Servant of God
+Beatification process

-On 15 February 2015, the Archbishop of Olinda and Recife, Antônio Fernando Saburido announced that he was sending a letter to the Holy See requesting the opening of the process of canonization of Câmara.
-The letter was received on 16 February 2015, and less than ten days later, the assent was given by the Congregation for the Causes of the Saints, meaning that Câmara was given the title of Servant of God on 7 April 2015.
+On 15 February 2015, the Archbishop of Olinda and Recife, Antônio Fernando Saburido announced that he was sending a letter to the Holy See requesting the opening of the process of beatification of Câmara.
+Less than ten days later, the assent was given by the Congregation for the Causes of the Saints, meaning that Câmara was given the title of a Servant of God on 7 April 2015.
 The opening of the beatification process took place on 3 May that year in Olinda Cathedral.
 This marked the beginning of the diocesan phase of the beatification process.